Let’s write a Haskell Language Server plugin

 let minImportsMap =

-Map.fromList [ (srcSpanStart l, i) | L l i <- minImports ]
+| L l i <- minImports

-lenses <- forM imports $
+lenses <- forM imports $ \imp ->

 -- for every import, maybe generate a code lens

-generateLens pId _uri minImportsMap
+liftIO (generateLens pId _uri minImportsMap imp)

-return $ Right (List $ catMaybes lenses)
+return $ InL (catMaybes lenses)

 _ ->

 The function extractMinimalImports extracts the import statements from the AST and generates the minimal import lists, implementing steps 2 and 3 of the algorithm.
-The details of the GHC api are not relevant to this tutorial, but the code is terse and easy to read:

 extractMinimalImports

-:: Maybe HscEnvEq
+:: HscEnvEq

--> Maybe TcModuleResult
+-> TcModuleResult

 -> IO ([LImportDecl GhcRn], Maybe [LImportDecl GhcRn])

--- extract the original imports and the typechecking environment
+-- Extract the original imports and the typechecking environment

-let (tcEnv,_) = tm_internals_
+let tcEnv = tmrTypechecked

-Just (_, imports, _, _) = tm_renamed_source
+(_, imports, _, _) = tmrRenamed

 span = fromMaybe (error "expected real") $ realSpan loc